damic/CGItest/README.md

 - run "npm install" from terminal while inside of the github project folder
 - run "node index.js" to start server

+- included also a couple of unit tests for testing the primary sorting function for the text, these can be run by typing "npm test" in the project folder from the terminal

 do a post request to http://localhost:5000/test with a string of random words

 curl example: "curl -H "Content-type: text/plain" -X "POST" -d "The quick brown fox jumps over the lazy dog, The quick brown fox jumps over the lazy dog, The quick brown fox jumps over the lazy dog" http://localhost:5000/test"